 The analysis could be extended in several directions.
-Whereas the model restricts attention to two polar regimes (patriarchy versus empowerment), in reality women's legal rights were expanded gradually over a period of several decades.
+Although the model restricts attention to two polar regimes (patriarchy versus empowerment), in reality women's legal rights were expanded gradually over a period of several decades.
 Similarly, cross-country data suggest that there exist varying degrees of female empowerment around the world.
-A gradual extension of rights can be easily incorporated into our setup by analyzing a family decision problem with general weights and letting men vote on the weight held by women.
+A gradual extension of rights can easily be incorporated into our setup by analyzing a family decision problem with general weights and letting men vote on the weight held by women.
 The value functions for this more general case can be found in the same way as in the two polar cases considered here.
 Then, one can show numerically that the optimal weight assigned to the wife increases with the return to education.
 This finding can be interpreted as a gradual extension of rights over time in response to the growing importance of human capital.

 Another limitation of our analysis is that we have restricted our attention to a framework with a homogeneous population.
 In reality, men differed tremendously in their opinions on women's rights at the time.
 Anecdotal evidence suggests that highly educated men were more likely to be in favor of women's rights than the less educated.
 Such diversity of opinion could be analyzed, for example, in a model with heterogeneity in the ability to educate one's children.
 It is also interesting to observe that most of the expansion of women's rights took place only after property requirements as a prerequisite for (male) voting were lifted.
-While the evidence does not suggest that changes in the composition of the electorate were a key driver of the reforms, one can think of reasons why wealthy men (who were the first to receive the vote) may have different views on women's rights than those of more limited means.
-For example, the wealthy had other means at their command to protect their daughters' and grand-children's
+Although the evidence does not suggest that changes in the composition of the electorate were a key driver of the reforms, one can think of reasons that wealthy men (who were the first to receive the vote)

-&lt;sup>61In the U.S., all white male adult property-owners had the right to vote dating back to the writing of the U.S. Constitution in 1787.
-Property and tax requirements were lifted in 1850, and in 1870 former slaves received the right to vote as well (see Keyssar 2000 for details).
+61. In the United States, all white male adult property owners had the right to vote dating back to the writing of the U.S. Constitution in 1787.
+Property and tax requirements were lifted in 1850, and in 1870 former slaves received the right to vote as well (see Keyssar [2000] for details).
 In England, wealth and tax requirements for voting were successively weakened with the First, Second, and Third Reform Acts of 1832, 1867, and 1884.
-The fraction of adult males that could vote increased to about 20 percent in 1832, 40 percent in 1867, and 60 percent in 1884.
+The fraction of adult males that could vote increased to about 20% in 1832, 40% in 1867, and 60% in 1884.
 In 1918, all men aged 21 and above received the right to vote.

-&lt;sup>62The closest association between a franchise extension and a subsequent reform of women's rights is the passing of the Married Women's Property Act in 1870 in England soon after the Second Reform Act of 1867.
-However, the franchise extension appeared to have little immediate impact on the makeup of the political system (see Rallings and Thrasher 2000; the composition of the House of Commons after the general election of 1868 was barely changed relative to the prereform election of 1865, with a Liberal majority in both cases), and deliberations of the Property Act already began before the Reform Act came into force.
+62. The closest association between a franchise extension and a subsequent reform of women's rights is the passing of the Married Women's Property Act in 1870 in England soon after the Second Reform Act of 1867.
+However, the franchise extension appeared to have little immediate impact on the makeup of the political system (see Rallings and Thrasher [2000]; the composition of the House of Commons after the general election of 1868 was barely changed relative to the prereform election of 1865, with a Liberal majority in both cases), and deliberations of the Property Act already began before the Reform Act came into force.

-well-being (such as the use of marriage settlements and trust funds).
+may have had different views on women's rights than those of more limited means.
+For example, the wealthy had other means at their command to protect their daughters' and grandchildren's well-being (such as the use of marriage settlements and trust funds).
 In addition, the marriage market also functioned differently among the wealthy.